numba/numba/docs/source/user/parallel.rst

     any optimization has taken place, but with loops associated with their final parallel region (this is to make before/after optimization output directly comparable).
-Multiple parallel regions may exist if there are loops which cannot be fused, in this case each region will still execute in parallel, each running in the sequence presented.
+Multiple parallel regions may exist if there are loops which cannot be fused, in this case code within each region will execute in parallel, but each parallel region will run sequentially.
 From the example:

     .. code-block:: text